 Participants will graduate with a "Certificate in Spiritual Mentoring."
 For clergy or seminarians wanting to establish a Spiritual Mentoring practice, there will be the opportunity to envision and plan how the skills acquired might create and support such a practice under the auspice of a minister.

-*It is important to note here that, because this program does not offer a second year in supervised clinical training and externship, those seeking to establish a professional practice beyond the boundaries of the ministry may want to investigate more extensive programs elsewhere.)
+*It is important to note that, because the program does not offer a second year in supervised clinical training and externship, those seeking to obtain licensure for a mentoring practice should investigate more extensive programs elsewhere.

 Fee may be paid in full via check or credit card.